nadimkobeissi/mkbsd/README.md

 4. Wait a little.
 5. All wallpapers are now in a newly created `downloads` subfolder.

+### Running in C#

+1. Ensure you have dotnet installed.
+2. Navigate to `mkbsdSharp` folder.
+3. Run `dotnet run`
+4. Wait a little.
+4. All wallpapers are now in a newly created `downloads` subfolder.

 ## FAQ

 ### Q: What's the story behind this?